 Winter Tires are designed to drastically improve the grip between your vehicle and the road under regular winter conditions.
 These will be keeping you from sliding, getting stuck and on control under regular winter conditions with mid-low levels of snow & ice.

 Although not magic, winter tires have been tested to be the best city/road when driven consciously on top of the fact that it is winter and the speed + distance combination is carefully watched.

 You need to know what is coming.
 If you go out there, you definitely need to know what is coming.
 Preparation is mandatory for a successful ride.

 If you know this night there will be 30cm of snow and your car is a sedan, then have the 2 options on hand for the morning after: either leave right after the snow removal operations started in your area or plan to take a public transportation earlier.

-Distance is the key for a safe driving.
-Distance will always give you time to react, turn, slow down and even brake under safe conditions.
+Distance is the key for safe driving.
+Distance will always give you time to react, turn, slow down and even break under safe conditions.

 Just imagine there were 2 or 3 other cars between you and the one in front of you while you are rolling.
 When approaching lights and intersections, you can safely reduce the distance to avoid congestion.

 AWD is better for accelerating, but not for driving safe